EllenWM/Evolution-of-Gender-Diversity-in-Physics-Conferences/README.md

 "API.ipynb": Using Semantic Scholar to get information about researchers

-"ResearcherInformation_UsingFirstResult.ipynb": Extracting information about the researchers from the files from the API.
+"ResearcherInformation.ipynb": Extracting information about the researchers from the files from the API.
 Using only first result from API(instead of all of them)

 "ErrorResearchers.ipynb": Trying to solve problems with researchers the API could not find/didn't find any data on.